Guest post by Supriya Joshi

 Our preparation for the 10 day Sri Lanka trip

 It does look like a tiny island on the world’s map, but we were surprised when we could not fit even half of the towns in Sri Lanka in our 10-day itinerary.
 There is just so much to see and experience in there.
-All thanks to Trip advisor, we finally got our 10-day itinerary to Sri Lanka ready.
-Once that was done, the next thing was booking the Air tickets, Visa, hotels and Cab.
-Flight bookings required a bit of research, but finally we got it done through MakeMyTrip.
+All thanks to the Trip advisor, we finally got our 10-day itinerary to Sri Lanka ready.
+Once that was done, the next thing was booking the Air tickets, Visa, hotels, and Cab.
+Flight bookings required a bit of research, but finally, we got it done through MakeMyTrip.
 Sri Lanka’s online Visa is immensely convenient and we got our Visa approved in less than one hour of submitting the Visa form online.
-Hotel booking was super-easy again thanks to Trip advisor.
+Hotel booking was super-easy again thanks to the Trip advisor.

 It can take time to travel from one place to another in Sri Lanka and trains or buses are not always the best option.
-So we decided to book a cab for our full 10 day trip, to avoid any stress or inconvenience while travelling.
+So we decided to book a cab for our full 10 day trip, to avoid any stress or inconvenience while traveling.
 And I can confidently say today that, that was one of the best decisions we took for this trip.
 Booking the right cab was of most concern to us.
 We were a group of three girls and so, safety was our number one priority.
 So we had to choose between cheaper but smaller cab companies versus high street giants which were charging us excessively.
 But then again, small cab companies cab be a bit un-reliable comparatively, given their limited resources.
-With a bit of research, we shortlisted Kanota travels, who offered us a superb deal with free wi-fi inside our cab and complementary train tickets for our train journey from Kandy to Ella.
+With a bit of research, we shortlisted Kanota Travel, who offered us a superb deal with free wi-fi inside our cab and complimentary train tickets for our train journey from Kandy to Ella.

 Currencies were exchanged and luggage was packed.
 We decided to travel light.
 We were all eager and excited as the trip approached nearer.
 Our flight was in the evening and we three met at the airport.
-After completing all the check-in formalities, we were waiting to board our flight,enthusiastically chatting non-stop to each other.
+After completing all the check-in formalities, we were waiting to board our flight, enthusiastically chatting non-stop to each other.
 We were so much lost in our chatting that we almost missed our flight.
 Luckily when they started announcing the names of passengers, one of us did notice and we hastened to board our flight laughing madly.
 That was a great start.

 We did what three best friends with un-limited time in hands would do.
 Throughout the trip, we wholeheartedly chatted and gossiped and well, clicked selfies.
 Non-stop.
 We chatted on any topic that could be even irrelevant and nonsense.